 Summary: How to survive a relationship breakup

 Remember, allowing yourself to feel the pain and process your emotions is crucial.
-This may involve seeking support from friends and family or professional help.
+Aside from doing the steps above, you may also need to seek support from friends and family or professional help.
 Focus on self-care and self-compassion can help you heal and regain control over your life.

 Further reading: 7 Reasons why it's fabulous to be single.